kwea123/fish_detection/README.md

 If you forget to run them, you could get `ImportError: No module named deployment` or `ImportError: No module named object_detection` when training.

+For people who just want to use my pretrained weights, go to `9.
+Run inference`.

 ## 2. Prepare TFRecord

 In order to train a tensorflow model, we need to prepare the data in its acceptable form, which are `tfrecord`s.